Alert

 Identifying Bugs

 Through analysis, it is clear that the page accepts a markdown (.md) file as input and visualizes.
-After doing some tests on Burpsuite, I suspected the XXS injection
+After doing some tests on Burpsuite, I suspected the XXS injection and decided to try.

 Exploitation